What is a Merchant Account – Everything You Need to Know

 Credit Card Payments Processors

-What happens during the process is that interchange and processing expenses will be deducted and the rest will be deposited to your bank record.
+What happens during the process is that interchange fees and other processing expenses will be deducted and the rest will be deposited to your bank record.
 Interchange fee goes to your credit card association, and the processing fee goes to your service provider.
 You can expect to pay around 3 to 5% of every transaction for such fees.
 On a smaller scale, this doesn’t seem like much.
 But if you process a lot of transactions each month, this can build up to a serious amount.
-Nowadays, a lot of MSPs have online access that can help you track your monthly transactions.
+Nowadays, a lot of merchant processing companies have online access that can help you track your monthly transactions.
 You can even save some money on printed copies of your monthly statements by requesting a digital copy.

 What is Important to Know Before You Set Up a Merchant Account?

-You can drain your resources if you choose an MSP with high fees and rates.
+You can drain your resources if you choose a processor with high fees and rates.
 You may not have much choice regarding the contract period since most of them offer only 3-year contracts with an automatic renewal clause.
 If you choose, for any reason, to terminate your MA earlier than agreed in the contract, you will have to pay an early termination fee.
 In some cases, an early termination fee can amount to over $600.
+There are also liquidated damages.
+That is the penalty you have to pay for approximated charges that remain till the end of your contract, and it can cost you thousands of dollars.

 An Internet Merchant Account